Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 15 Mei 2026 02.58.45 UTC
+- WIB: Jumat, 15 Mei 2026 04.18.31 UTC
-- WITA: Jumat, 15 Mei 2026 03.58.45 UTC
+- WITA: Jumat, 15 Mei 2026 05.18.31 UTC
-- WIT: Jumat, 15 Mei 2026 04.58.45 UTC
+- WIT: Jumat, 15 Mei 2026 06.18.31 UTC

 Kutipan Inspiratif:
-"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

 Kategori: success